ilri/csv-metadata-quality/README.md

 # CSV Metadata Quality [![builds.sr.ht status](https://builds.sr.ht/~alanorth/csv-metadata-quality.svg)](https://builds.sr.ht/~alanorth/csv-metadata-quality?)
 A simple but opinionated metadata quality checker and fixer designed to work with CSVs in the DSpace ecosystem.
 Supports multi-value fields using the standard DSpace value separator ("||").
 Despite the name it does support reading Excel files.

-Written and tested using Python 3.7.
+Requires Python 3.6 or greater.
 CSV and Excel support comes from the [Pandas](https://pandas.pydata.org/) library.

 ## Functionality